 Diabetes data by type and limitations

 Data on Indigenous Australians with type 2 diabetes are incomplete.
-National data on diabetes prevalence are primarily based on self-report in ABS health surveys as described above.
-However, the self-reported data for the National Aboriginal and Torres Strait Islander Health Survey does not differentiate between type 1 and type 2 diabetes, and excludes gestational diabetes.
+National data on diabetes prevalence are primarily based on ABS health surveys as described earlier.
+However, data from the National Aboriginal and Torres Strait Islander Health Survey do not differentiate between type 1 and type 2 diabetes and excludes gestational diabetes.

 Another source of data on the incidence of diabetes by type is the National (insulin-treated) Diabetes Register (NDR).
 However, not all Indigenous Australians with type 2 diabetes are registered with the National Diabetes Services Scheme (NDSS), and not all are insulin dependent.
 The NDR draws upon the NDSS as the source population for calculating incidence rates (new cases) of insulin-treated type 2 diabetes.
-This means rates of type 2 diabetes for Indigenous Australians (insulin or non-insulin dependent) are underestimated from both the NDR and NDSS.
-This is a data gap (AIHW 2020b).
-Therefore, only information on the incidence of type 1 diabetes is presented below.
+This means rates of type 2 diabetes for Indigenous Australians (insulin or non-insulin dependent) are underestimated from both the NDR and NDSS (AIHW 2022a).
+This is a data gap, therefore, only information on the incidence of type 1 diabetes is presented below.

 Type 1 diabetes

-In 2018, 129 Indigenous Australians were diagnosed with type 1 diabetes (16 cases per 100,000 people).
-After adjusting for differences in the age structures between the two populations, the incidence rates of type 1 diabetes were similar among Indigenous Australians and non-Indigenous Australians (12 and 11 cases per 100,000 people, respectively).
+In 2020, there were 164 Indigenous Australians diagnosed with type 1 diabetes (19 cases per 100,000 population).
+After adjusting for differences in the age structures between the two populations, the incidence rates of type 1 diabetes for Indigenous Australians was 1.4 times the rate for non-Indigenous Australians (AIHW 2022a).

 The primary national data sources for gestational diabetes for Indigenous women are the National Hospital Morbidity Database and the National Perinatal Data Collection (AIHW 2019).

-Using hospital data, in 2016–17, after adjusting for differences in the age structure between the two populations, the incidence of gestational diabetes for Indigenous Australian women was around 1.3 times the rate for non-Indigenous women (19% compared with 15%).
-In 2016–17 there were over 1,600 new cases of gestational diabetes among Indigenous women aged 15–49 who gave birth.
-Incidence increased with age, peaking in the age group 40 and over at 32% (women in this age group were 4 times as likely to be diagnosed with gestational diabetes as Indigenous women aged 15–19 and 20–24) (AIHW 2019).
+In 2019–20, there were around 1,900 new cases of gestational diabetes among Indigenous women, equating to 13% of Indigenous women aged 15–49 who gave birth in hospital.
+Incidence increased with age, peaking in the 45–49 age group at 33%; women in this age group were 5.2 times as likely to be diagnosed with gestational diabetes as Indigenous women aged 15–19 (6.4%).

-Data from the National Perinatal Data Collection in 2017 showed that, after adjusting for differences in the age structure between the two populations, 16% of Indigenous mothers who gave birth had gestational diabetes and 3% had pre-existing diabetes (compared with 13% and 1% of non-Indigenous mothers, respectively) (Table D2.21.12).
+Data from the National Perinatal Data Collection in 2019 showed that 12% of Indigenous women who gave birth had gestational diabetes and 2% had pre-existing diabetes.
+After adjusting for differences in the age structure between the two populations, Indigenous women who gave birth had gestational diabetes at 1.3 times the rate of non-Indigenous mothers, and had pre-existing diabetes at 4.1 times the rate of non-Indigenous mothers (Table D2.21.12).

 What do research and evaluations tell us?

-The Wurli Wurlinjang Diabetes Day Program, operating in Katherine since 2008, aims to improve the wellbeing of type 2 diabetes patients at Wurli Wurlinjang Health Service through a supportive environment that promotes self-management and provides comprehensive care.
-An evaluation of the program’s outcomes found a considerable improvement in social and emotional wellbeing, an increase in the number of people receiving medical check-ups and a small but significant improvement in clinical outcomes including control of blood sugar, blood pressure and cholesterol (Entwistle et al. 2011).
+Operated by the ACCHO Wurli-Wurlinjang Aboriginal Health Service, the Wurli Wurlinjang Diabetes Day Program commenced in 2008 with the aims of improving the wellbeing of Indigenous patients with type 2 diabetes through a supportive environment that promoted self-management and provided comprehensive care in Katherine, Northern Territory.
+The program considerably improved the social and emotional wellbeing of Indigenous Australians with type 2 diabetes.
+The program has also encouraged health seeking behaviour, which saw an increase in the number of people receiving medical check-ups and a small but significant improvement in clinical outcomes including better control of blood sugar, blood pressure and cholesterol (Entwistle et al. 2011).

-Deadly Choices is a school-based health promotion and education program in Queensland aimed at improving knowledge, attitudes, self-efficacy and behaviours of urban Indigenous young people regarding chronic disease and associated risk factors.
-An evaluation showed the program was successfully improved knowledge, attitudes and self-efficacy regarding chronic disease and risk factors.
+Deadly Choices is a school-based health promotion and education program in Queensland aimed at improving knowledge, attitudes, self-efficacy, and behaviours of urban Indigenous young people regarding chronic disease and associated risk factors.
+Deadly Choices also encourages people to access their local Aboriginal Community Controlled Health Service to complete an annual health check.
+The program was established by the Institute of Urban Indigenous Health (IHUI), a Community Controlled Health Service.
+Deadly Choices also encourages people to access their local Aboriginal Community Controlled Health Service to complete an annual health check.
+An evaluation showed the program successfully improved knowledge, attitudes and self-efficacy regarding chronic disease and risk factors.
 Significant increases were found in physical activity levels, breakfast frequency, fruit and vegetable consumption and in the uptake of Aboriginal and Torres Strait Islander Health Checks (Medicare Item 715) (Malseed et al. 2014).

 Aunty Jean’s Good Health Team began as a pilot project, with the idea that the community could work together to achieve better health outcomes.
 The main aim of the project was to develop a combined model of health promotion, education and self-management to support the development of good health behaviours and strategies for Indigenous Australians with chronic and complex care requirements.
 Led by Elders, the program ran for 12 weeks in the Illawarra region of New South Wales and involved completing 12 modules and a self-managed home program activity.
 Evaluation of the project showed improvements in self-management, the development of appropriate and effective working partnerships, culturally acceptable and appropriate information sharing and enhanced capacity in physical activity and self-management strategies.
 The evaluation also indicated improved health measures such as blood pressure and blood glucose levels.
 Essential factors contributing to the success of the program include leadership from Elders, strong existing relationships within the community and between the community and health professionals, and the location of the program within a safe community space (Curtis et al. 2004).